Early childhood: Social-emotional growth and development

-This includes children understanding a sense of 'self', relationships with others and sociability.
-The emotional development includes expressions, attachment and personality.
+This includes children understanding a sense of 'self', relationships with others, and sociability.
+The emotional development includes expressions, attachment, and personality.

-Children manifest fear of dark and monsters and around the age of three notice whether they are a boy or a girl and start acting that way.
+Children manifest fear of dark and monsters, and around the age of three, notice whether they are a boy or a girl and start acting that way.
 Boys are usually more aggressive, whilst girls are more caring.
 However, aggression is manifested in two different ways: boys are more physically aggressive, while girls are more socially aggressive (name-calling and ignoring).
-In this stage the individual differences become more prominent.
+In this stage, the individual differences become more prominent.

 Children who often came from lower-income families tended to express more challenges such as bullying, disruptive behaviors, and overall negative outbursts in situations.
 The results were gained from the National Longitudinal Survey of Youth.
 Other factors of the mother were also examined such as their ethnicity, education level, the mother's birth age, and even how many siblings the mother had.
-Poverty, punishment, depression, and the idea of being a single mother are correlated to how the children behaved.
+Poverty, punishment, depression, and having a single mother are correlated to how the children behaved.

 Education

 Infants and toddlers experience life more holistically than any other age group Social, emotional, cognitive, language, and physical lessons are not learned separately by very young children.
 Adults who are most helpful to young children interact in ways that understand that the child is learning from the whole experience, not just that part of the experience to which the adult gives attention.

 The most information learned occurs between birth and the age of three, during this time, humans develop more quickly and rapidly than they would at any other point in their life.
-Love, affection, encouragement and mental stimulation from the parents or guardians of these young children aid in development.
+Love, affection, encouragement, and mental stimulation from the parents or guardians of these young children aid in development.
 At this time in life, the brain is growing rapidly and it is easier for information to be absorbed as parts of the brain can nearly double in a year.

 During this stage, children need vital nutrients and personal interaction for their brains to grow properly.
 Children's brains will expand and become more developed in these early years.
 Although adults play a huge part in early childhood development, the most important way children develop is through interaction with other children.

 Children develop close relationships with the children they spend a large period of time with.
 Close relationships with peers develop strong social connections that can be transferred later in life.
 Even children at an early age have a preference of whom they want to interact with or form friendships with.
-Howes' (1983) research suggested that there are distinctive characteristics of friendships, for infants, toddlers and pre-school-aged children.
+Howes' (1983) research suggested that there are distinctive characteristics of friendships, for infants, toddlers, and pre-school-aged children.